Landi29/P8/arbejdsblade/Work paper - Page Ranking Algorithms A Survey.md

 # Page Ranking Algorithms: A Survey
 PageRank is an algorithm used by Google that ranks web pages.
-The algorithm counts the number and strength of links to a page to estimate the importance of a it.
+The algorithm counts the number and strength of links to a page in order to estimate the importance of it.

 The simplest way of calculating is given by the formular: